aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/decrypt-item.md

   - The number of Authenticate Actions in the Authenticate Schema MUST EQUAL the number of Attributes on the [input DynamoDB Item](#dynamodb-item).
 - Encryption Context MUST be the input Item's [DynamoDB Item Base Context](./encrypt-item.md#dynamodb-item-base-context).
-- CMM MUST be the [CMM configured on this Item Encryptor](./ddb-item-encryptor.md#cmm).
+- CMM MUST be the CMM constructed above.

 The output to this behavior is the [conversion](./ddb-item-conversion.md) of the decrypted Structured Data determined above